-Students who truant a full lesson or a significant part of a lesson (at the discretion of the teacher) will have an hour detention after school and parents will be informed via class charts.
+Students who truant a full lesson or a significant part of a lesson (at the discretion of the teacher) will have a 50-minute detention after school and parents will be informed via class charts.

-If students truant more than one lesson all the time will be made up in an after-school detention.
+If students truant more than one lesson, time will be made up in an after-school detention.
 E.g. 3 lessons = 3 hrs.